Skip to main content

 • AiMessage

-• boolean/Boolean (if you need to get "yes" or "no" answer)
+• boolean/Boolean, if you need to get "yes" or "no" answer

-• byte/Byte/short/Short/int/Integer/BigInteger/long/Long/float/Float/double/Double/BigDecimal
+• byte/short/int/BigInteger/long/float/double/BigDecimal

 • Date/LocalDate/LocalTime/LocalDateTime

-• List<String>/Set<String> (if you want to get the answer in the form of a list of bullet points)
+• List<String>/Set<String>, if you want to get the answer in the form of a list of bullet points

 Now let's take a look at some examples.

-Enum and boolean as return types:
+boolean as return type

 interface SentimentAnalyzer {